How to Remove Scientific Notation in Excel & Google Sheets

 As a result, the cell width is adjusted to fit the whole number, and scientific notation is removed.

-Note: If you want to completely remove the scientific notation, even if the cell width is too narrow, you have to change the cell format to Number.
-To do this, follow the next steps.
+Note: If you want to completely remove the scientific notation, even if the cell width is too narrow, change the cell format to Number.

-1. (1) Right-click a cell where you want to remove scientific notation, and (2) choose Format Cells…
+- Right-click the cell where you want to remove scientific notation, and choose Format Cells…

 Now the scientific notation is removed.

 Since the cell is not wide enough, you don’t see the whole number, but only the bunch of hashtags.
-In order to display the whole number, just double-click between columns headings to expand the cell width.
+To display the whole number, just double-click between columns headings to expand the cell width.

 Note: If you need it back, you can easily add scientific notation.